zhao-li-github/DataModeling_postgres/README.md

 And below is an example of what the data in a log file, 2018-11-12-events.json, looks like:
 ![image](https://user-images.githubusercontent.com/60242372/120562699-c2d56e00-c3bb-11eb-8c96-2bcf071cca56.png)

 ## Schema
 A star schema is defined to optimize data write times by reducing duplicate data entris.
 It contains 1 fact table (songplays) and 4 dimension tables (songs, artists, time, and users):
 ![image](https://user-images.githubusercontent.com/60242372/120561899-41311080-c3ba-11eb-9497-496e10575a54.png)

-## Running the ETL pipeline
+## Project Steps
 0 Ensure the data folder and all project files are downloaded and that all dependencies are met.
-Replace the given connection strings in create_tables.py, etl.ipynb and etl.py with your own, pointing to a postgres database server you have set up.
+Replace the given connection strings in `create_tables.py`, `etl.ipynb` and `etl.py` with your own, pointing to a postgres database server you have set up.
-1 Run create_tables.py to initialise the database.
+1 Run create_tables.py to create the database and tables.
-2 Start and run test.ipynb to ensure all tables were created.
+2 Start and run test.ipynb to confirm the creation of all tables with correct columns.
 Shut down the kernel and close the notebook.
 3 Start and run etl.ipynb to ensure the transformation and loading scripts work for a single song and log file.
 Shut down the kernel and close the notebook.
 4 Run create_tables.py to reset the database.
-5 Run etl.py to start the ETL data pipeline from JSON logs in the data folder to the Sparkify database
+5 Run etl.py to start the ETL data pipeline and process the entire JSON databases to the Sparkify database.

-An ETL pipeline was developed to move data into a Postgres database A star schema is used to optimise data write times by reducing duplicate data entries All CRUD queries are given as well as starter notebooks to verify operation on a subset of the data using given functions